Dallas Diamonds (basketball): 1980–81 season

-The last place finish gave the Diamonds 1st pick in the 1980-1981 and that pick was Old Dominion's Nancy Lieberman.
+The last-place finish gave the Diamonds the first pick in the 1980–81 draft, and that pick was Old Dominion's Nancy Lieberman.

-The Diamonds went from 7-28 to 27-9 in one season and it all started with the outstanding talent from the 1980 draft.
+The Diamonds went from 7–28 to 27–9 in one season, and it all started with the outstanding talent from the 1980 draft.
 The Diamonds drafted: Nancy Lieberman (1st Old Dominion), Peggie Gillom (2nd Mississippi U), Hattie Browning (3rd Texas), Gwen Walker (4th Arkansas-Monticello), Mary Murphy (5th Northwestern), Vanessa Barnes (6th Tuskegee), Julie Maxey (7th Missouri), Sherri Fancher (8th Carson-Newman), Brenda Winfield (9th Winston-Salem), and Linda Newcomb (10th Northeastern La.).
 A significant signing came from an undrafted player from Erskine College named Rosalind "Pig" Jennings who would be voted 2nd Team All-WBL in 1981.

 Dallas began with a home victory at their new home, Moody Coliseum on the SMU campus, on December 5, but followed it up with a road loss in New Jersey.
 This would be Dallas' 18th consecutive road loss.
-This streak was broken on December 9 with a 102-92 victory against the New England Gulls.
-The Diamonds would end 1980 with a 5-2 record.
-At the end of January their record improved to 10-6 and 18-7 by the end of February.
+The streak was broken on December 9 with a 102–92 victory against the New England Gulls.
+The Diamonds ended 1980 with a 5–2 record.
+At the end of January, their record had improved to 10–6, and stood at 18–7 by the end of February.

-During the year the Diamonds major competition came from the Nebraska Wranglers.
-As the season was drawing to a close the 2 teams were fighting for home court advantage in the playoffs.
-On March 30 the Diamonds met for the 6th time.
-The Diamond needed to outscore Nebraska by 26 points to secure home court.
-The 108-85 victory just fell short of their goal.
+During the year, the Diamonds' major competition came from the Nebraska Wranglers.
+As the season was drawing to a close, the two teams were fighting for home-court advantage in the playoffs.
+On March 30, the Diamonds met for the sixth time.
+The Diamonds needed to outscore Nebraska by 26 points to secure home-court advantage.
+The 108–85 victory just fell short of their goal.